Sondland bursts the ‘perfect’ bubble

 The House GOP has been a messaging disaster throughout this process.
 It’s not entirely their fault given the contradictory, scattershot efforts from the White House, but it has not been pretty at either end of Pennsylvania Avenue.

-Democrats with uncharacteristic discipline have honed in on the concept of the president abusing his broad foreign policy powers to try to harm his leading political rival.
+Democrats with uncharacteristic discipline have homed in on the concept of the president abusing his broad foreign policy powers to try to harm his leading political rival.

 Seemingly on a daily rotating basis, the president’s defenders in Congress have tried out myriad defenses.
 He didn’t do it!
 If he did do it, everyone else does it!
 The process is unfair!
 Trump was just worried about corruption!

-The worst version of this stuff have been the tortured explanations about the “bigger” story in Ukraine.
+The worst version of this stuff has been the tortured explanations about the “bigger” story in Ukraine.
 As Democrats tell their simpler story about presidential misconduct, some Republicans have been trying to tell a more convoluted one about the real nature of Ukrainian politics.

 Sondland’s testimony today should put that all to rest, and that is good news for the GOP.